mushroomhostage/QuickBench/README.md

 If there are too many craftable items, not all can be shown.
 Close and reopen the QuickBench or temporarily drop items as a workaround.

 Some unusual recipes or those added by mods may not behave as expected; please report any problems.
+Known:

+* [RedPower 2](http://www.minecraftforum.net/topic/365357-125-eloraams-mods-redpower-2-prerelease-5b2/) cover recipes are not supported (eloraam.core.CoverRecipe).
+* [EnderStorage](http://www.minecraftforum.net/topic/1160665-125mods-quiddity-modding/) chest recipes are not supported (codechicken.enderstorage.EnderChestRecipe).
+* ***Items lose tagged data***.
+This affects at least [IndustrialCraft^2](http://wiki.industrial-craft.net/), causing items to lose their charge and seed bags to lose their seed information.
+For details see [BUKKIT-1704 Missing ItemStack Losing NBTTagCompound](https://bukkit.atlassian.net/browse/BUKKIT-1704). *Until this is fixed, do not have any tagged items (charged items, seed bags, etc.) in your inventory while opening the QuickBench.*

 ## See also

+* [Crafting Table III](http://www.minecraftforum.net/topic/1189975-b18mc125-craftingtableiii-bug-fixs-more-mod-support/) - an updated client/server mod with recursive crafting

 * [Crafting Table II](http://www.minecraftforum.net/topic/856538-11-crafting-table-ii-v162-310112/) - a client/server mod which heavily inspired QuickBench